ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 individual variables.
 It is difficult to specify what constitutes a large-enough test set.
-However, under stronger assumptions than those of the central limit theorem, we can at least estimate the rate of convergence to the normal distribution using the Berryâ€"Esseen theorem, which gives a more quantitative estimate of how quickly the convergence in the central limit theorem occurs.
+However, under stronger assumptions than those of the central limit theorem, we can at least estimate the rate of convergence to the normal distribution using the Berry""Esseen theorem, which gives a more quantitative estimate of how quickly the convergence in the central limit theorem occurs.
 :::